 - Attain a minimum CAP of 3.8.

-- A student who applies for UROP is committed to taking the two-module (8 MCs) sequence of CP3208 and CP3209.
+- A student who applies for UROP is committed to taking an 8 MC workload.

 - The duration of UROP is inclusive of the vacation preceding each of the semester(s).
-Work starts in the vacation preceding the CP3208 semester.
+Work starts in the vacation preceding the first semester.